mikrostew/automatic-owl/src/kb/git-extract-files-with-history.md

 ---
 title: Extracting Files With Commit History From a Git Repo
 description: My quest to extract some files from my dotfiles repo, while maintaining their commit history.
-layout: base-page
+layout: page
-extraCSS:
+cssFiles:
 - code-blocks

 ---